 We plan to offer children a range of experiences and learning opportunities to develop all areas of the curriculum, both inside and outside the classroom.

 Our EYFS team

-Our Nursery accommodates up to 60 children and each child is allocated their own key worker Nursery is led by Mrs Worthington, the Nursery teacher.
+Our Nursery accommodates up to 60 children and each child is allocated their own key worker Nursery is led by Miss Thomas, the Nursery teacher.
 In addition, each Nursery child has their own key worker.
 Your child’s key worker is your first point of call should you have any questions or concerns regarding your child.

 Our key workers groups are as follows:

 In our commitment to providing a stimulating and enriching curriculum we regularly receive visits and go on trips linked to our theme based learning.
 This has included the Sea life centre, National Adventure farm and visits from the Take a hint theatre group and Key Strings orchestra.

 We acknowledge that children develop and learn at their own rates and practitioner observations are regularly carried out to ensure that staff are aware of the strengths and areas of need for all children.
 Our assessment document is based on the Development Matters statements which culminate with 17 Early Learning Goals (ELG’s).

 By the end of Reception most children are expected to be achieving the ELG’s.
 For those children who have achieved one or more of the ELG’s, staff will plan against the National Curriculum expectations for Year One.
 We regularly keep parents informed of how well their child is doing in the form of written reports and termly targets.

 This ensures that all of our children are supported and extended to reach their fullest potential.